davidcoates/praxis-blog/_posts/2024-04-09-joyful-annotated-ASTs.md

 {% endhighlight %}

-The implementations of `recurseTerm` and `recurseAnnotation` are straightforward:
+Although the types of `recurseTerm` and `recurseAnnotation` may look quite scary, the implementations are quite straightforward in practice, following a similar pattern to a `Traversable`:

 {% highlight haskell %}
-trivial :: (Annotation a ~ Void, Term a, Applicative f) => I a -> Termformer f -> Annotation a -> f (Annotation a) trivial _ _ = absurd
+-- Implementation of recurseAnnotation for terms with a Void annotation trivial :: (Annotation a ~ Void, Term a, Applicative f) => I a -> Termformer f -> Annotation a -> f (Annotation a) trivial _ _ = absurd

-pair :: (Term a, Term b) => Applicative f => Termformer f -> (Annotated a, Annotated b) -> f (Annotated a, Annotated b) pair f (a, b) = (,) <$> f a <*> f b
+-- Helper for traversing a pair pair :: (Term a, Term b) => Applicative f => Termformer f -> (Annotated a, Annotated b) -> f (Annotated a, Annotated b) pair f (a, b) = (,) <$> f a <*> f b

-pairs :: (Term a, Term b) => Applicative f => Termformer f -> [(Annotated a, Annotated b)] -> f [(Annotated a, Annotated b)] pairs f = traverse (pair f)
+-- Helper for traversing a list of pairs pairs :: (Term a, Term b) => Applicative f => Termformer f -> [(Annotated a, Annotated b)] -> f [(Annotated a, Annotated b)] pairs f = traverse (pair f)